Data protection policy

 3.3.5.2.
 Transfer to recipients outside the EEA

-We might transfer personal data to recipients located outside the EEA into so-called third countries.
-In such cases, prior to the transfer we ensure that either the data recipient provides an appropriate level of data protection or that you have consented to the transfer.
+We may transfer personal data to recipients located outside the EEA into third countries.
+In such cases, we ensure before the transfer that either the data recipient provides an adequate level of data protection or that your consent to the transfer has been obtained.

 We involve external service providers with tasks such as programming, data hosting and hotline services.
-We have chosen those service providers carefully and monitor them on a regular basis, especially regarding their diligent handling of and protection of the data that they store.
+We have carefully selected these service providers and monitor them regularly, in particular their careful handling and safeguarding of the data stored with them.
 All service providers are obliged to maintain confidentiality and to comply with the statutory provisions.
-Service providers may also be other Bosch group companies.
+Service providers may also be other companies from the Bosch Group.

 3.3.6.
 Duration of storage, retention periods

-Principally, we store your data for as long as it is necessary to gather information related to vulnerability management and incident handling cases.
-In all other cases we delete your personal data with the exception of data we are obliged to store for the fulfillment of legal obligations.
+In all other cases we delete your personal data with the exception of data we are obliged to store for the fulfillment of legal obligations (e.g., we are obliged to retain documents such as contracts and invoices for a certain period due to retention periods under tax and commercial law).
 Other exception is when reporters consent to have their personal details such as name, and email address and social media profiles published in our Hall of Fame.
 A reporter can withdraw their consent at any time by sending us an e-mail to psirt@bosch.com.

 4.1.
 Categories